Chromosome 15

 Chromosome 15 is one of the 23 pairs of chromosomes in humans.
-People normally have two copies of this chromosome.
+Like any autosome, humans normally have two copies of this chromosome.
 Chromosome 15 spans about 99.7 million base pairs (the building material of DNA) and represents between 3% and 3.5% of the total DNA in cells.
 Chromosome 15 is an acrocentric chromosome, with a very small short arm (the "p" arm, for "petite"), which contains few protein coding genes among its 19 million base pairs.
 It has a larger long arm (the "q" arm) that is gene rich, spanning about 83 million base pairs.

-The human leukocyte antigen gene for β2-microglobulin is found on chromosome 15, as well as the FBN1 gene, coding for both fibrillin-1 (a protein critical to the proper functioning of connective tissue), and aprosin (a small protein produced from part of the transcribed FBN1 gene mRNA), which is involved in fat metabolism.
+The human leukocyte antigen gene for β2-microglobulin is found on chromosome 15, as well as the FBN1 gene, coding for both fibrillin-1 (a protein critical to the proper functioning of connective tissue), and asprosin (a small protein produced from part of the transcribed FBN1 gene mRNA), which is involved in fat metabolism.

 Genes

 Number of genes

 The following are some of the gene count estimates of human chromosome 15.
 Because researchers use different approaches to genome annotation their predictions of the number of genes on each chromosome varies (for technical details, see gene prediction).
 Among various projects, the collaborative consensus coding sequence project (CCDS) takes an extremely conservative strategy.
 So CCDS's gene number prediction represents a lower bound on the total number of human protein-coding genes.